BroadbandForum/usp/specification/e2e-message-exchange/index.md

 3. Once the USP Record is received that indicates that the segmentation is complete, reassemble the payload by appending the payloads using the monotonically increasing `sequence_id` element's value from the smaller number to larger sequence numbers.
 The reassembly keeps the integrity of the instances of the payload element's payload records.
 To keep the integrity of the payload record, the payload record is reassembled using the `payloadrec_sar_state` values.
 4. Reassembly of the payload that represents the USP Message is complete.

-If the segmentation and reassembly fails for any reason, the USP Endpoint that received the segmented USP Records will consider the last received USP Record as failed and perform the failure processing a defined in section Failure Handling of Received USP Records.
+If the segmentation and reassembly fails for any reason, the USP Endpoint that received the segmented USP Records will consider the last received USP Record as failed and perform the failure processing as defined in section Failure Handling of Received USP Records.

 ### Handling Duplicate USP Records